AICTE and DRDO has launched the M.Tech in Defence Technology programme which has six specialised streams - Communication Systems & Sensors, Naval

 The main aim of providing this programme by defence ministry is to accelerate the development in defence sector and theoretical and practical knowledge will be imparted in various areas.
 This programme was launched on July 8, 2021 by Secretary Department of Defence R&D and Chairman DRDO Dr G Satheesh Reddy and Chairman AICTE Prof Anil D Sahasrabudhe, at a virtual event organised by AICTE.

 Any institutes or universities, IITs, NITs or private engineering institutes affiliated to AICTE can conducted the MTech Defence Technology Programme.
 This programme can be conducted in online as well as offline formats and the “Institute of Defence Scientists and Technologists (IDST) will going to provide the support to the institutes who are leading the programme.

-This programme consists of four semesters with a total of 80 credits including 6 specialisations.
+This programme consists of four semesters with total of 80 credits including 6 specialisations.
 The first semester will have a common module and the second-semester modules will be varied as per the specialisation.
 The third and fourth semesters include thesis writing and industrial training.
 The course would offer specialisations in armoured vehicle engineering, aerospace technology, communication systems and sensors, directed energy technology, naval technology and high energy materials technology.